Our class levels explained

 • Advanced

-Classes marked “Advanced” are aimed strictly at experienced riggers and models who understand the complex dynamics of suspension.
-This includes a comprehensive working knowledge of both partial and full suspensions (specific event requirements will be detailed further in individual workshop descriptions).
+Classes marked “Advanced” are aimed strictly at more experienced riggers and models who are either comfortable to proficient in suspension.
+Sometimes workshops will require proficiency will full suspensions and transitions, and sometimes basic knowledge of partial suspensions is enough.
+Specific event requirements will be detailed further in individual workshop descriptions.

-The expectation is that students are completely comfortable managing suspension lines, highly confident in tying secure, load-bearing harnesses under load, and possess an in-depth understanding of how the human body reacts to suspension, including comprehensive safety protocols and nerve anatomy.
+The expectation is that students have received tuition on safely tying suspension lines, confident in tying secure, load-bearing harnesses, and possess a decent understanding of how the human body reacts in suspension, including understanding risk and nerve anatomy.

 Classes you can attend: Advanced Masterclasses, Masterclass series, and high-level intensive workshops.